 It’s not enough to create usable interfaces to ensure user-centered approaches in your banking service delivery.
 Banks need to understand what kind of experience they want to ensure at every touch point of digital interaction with their users.
-Every member of the banking team has to perform this strategy and provide user-centric approaches to promote an excellent bank UX.
+Every member of the banking team has to perform this strategy and provide user-centric approach to promote an excellent bank UX.

 Nowadays, a lot of banks ad FIs already practice user testing and user research.
 This is awesome, but it’s not enough.
 A/B testing and customer feedback from interviews are only a part of the picture.
 UX specialists must learn human psychology in order to conduct the proper research, ask the right questions and make the correct interpretation of collected data.

 Testing button colors and placements could raise conversion for a while, but it will not make digital banking UX great.
 Only by understanding users’ problems, needs, emotions, financial cognitions and financial behaviour on a deeper level will you be able to architect financial services that your customers are seeking.

 3. Ensure UX support from stakeholders

-The role of banking UX specialists will be more highly respected and more important for customer-oriented banks.
+The role of banking UX specialists is more highly respected and more important for customer-oriented banks.
 From an instrumental level of UX/UI designers, the user experience in banking will move to a higher level of engineering, from UX architects to C-level executives like chief experience officers and heads of digital experience.

-This will be caused by a banking organizational culture switch to a new paradigm: customer centricity.
+This is caused by a banking organizational culture switch to a new paradigm: customer centricity.
 In a digital age, this is the only way to make banking successful.

 4. Make UX approach holistic

 Effective banking UX engineering is not only about designing user interfaces.
 Rather, it requires deep competence in a myriad of areas, including financial services, business management, marketing, human psychology, banking technology trends, digital platforms, etc. A UX specialist explores the big picture of banking service workflow, hundreds of user scenarios and the overall background to create an ideal user journey map.

 As a result, a holistic approach allows the integration of bank targets, customer needs and technological opportunities into innovative digital solutions.